zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Josh says, “You can’t wear jeans to your new job.”
 Jeans are considered informal pants, not the kind of thing you would wear to a jo b – not to any sort of formal event, either.
 Kayla says, “I know, but these pants  are too constricting.”
 Kayla has put on another pair of pants that Josh has reco mmended and is complaining that they’re too constricting.
 If pants are “constr icting” (constricting), they’re too tight, and that’s the problem Kayla is having.

 She says, “Do you think they sell dressy sweatpants ?”
 If clothing is “dressy” (dressy), it’s something that can be used in a form al situation or for a formal occasion.
-When we talk about our “dress clothes,” w e’re talking about clothes that would be used for a formal event.
+When we talk about our “dress clothes,” we’re talking about clothes that would be used for a formal event.
 If you’re go ing to a wedding, you would want to wear your dress clothes.
 You would want you r clothes to be “dressy.”

 Kayla’s asking if she can buy a pair of “dressy swe atpants.”
 And Josh says no, that is an “example of an oxymoron.”
 The term “oxym oron” (oxymoron) is used to describe two words that are put together that have the opposite meaning.
 If someone were to say, for example, “He’s a short gia nt.”
 Well, a “giant” (giant) is a very tall person or creature.
 So, you can’t have a “short giant.”
 That’s an oxymoron.
 The two words don’t go together.
 They hav e opposite meanings.

 Sometimes people use this as a way of making a joke , using certain adjectives or adverbs next to nouns or verbs or other adjectives that don’t go together or that are opposite.
-If you said something was “beautifull y ugly,” that would be an example of an oxymoron because “beautiful” and “ugl y” are opposites.
+If you said something was “beautifully ugly,” that would be an example of an oxymoron because “beautiful” and “ugl y” are opposites.
 Kayla wants to buy some sweatpants that are dressy, and t hat’s not possible because

 sweatpants are “by definition,” we would say, by th eir very nature, not formal, not dressy.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]